-Cable advices are that Col. Lynch will be taken to Parkhurst, Isle of Wight, from the Pentonville prison, where he has been since his arrest.
+Cable advices are that Col. Lynch will be taken to Parknurst, Isle of Wight, from the Pentonville prison, where he has been since his arrest.

-With the awful cases of Dr. Gallagher, Whitehead, O'Donovan Rossa and other victims of efforts to alleviate conditions in Ireland still fresh in their memory, many friends of Col. Lynch. in this country are disposed to question the humanity of the sentence which condemns him to a like experience, rather than to what they would term in comparison a merciful martyrdom.
+With the awful cases of Dr. Gallagher, Whitehead, O'Donovan Rossa and other victims of efforts to allevlate con ditions in Ireland still fresh in their memory, many friends of Col. Lynchin this country are disposed to question the humanity of the sentence which condemns him to a like experience. rather than to what they would term in comparison a merciful martyrdom.
+(4) (4) (4)

 The rigors of English routine prison life are awful, even to the common criminal, whose sensibilities are not as a rule highly developed.
-But to a pris-oner known to be hostile to the govoner known to be nostile to the gov-ernment-particularly an Irishman-confinement in Portland, Pentonville, Mount Joy, Millbank or Chatham pris-ons presents additional horrors.
-The "civilizing process" awaits hkn.
-He must be taught to respect the pow-er he is supposed to have defied, and humiliating subservience or the eternal guilet of a prison grayeard are the inquiet of a prison graveyard are the in-evitable ends; unless, indeed, he comes out with reason shattered, a hopeless lunatic, as in the case of Whitehead, or a physical wreck like Dr. Gallagher.
-Should Col. Lynch serve only a few years in one of the English prisons it will be sufficient, if it is to be measured by the by the past experiences of Irish prison-ers, to leave its indelible stamp on his life.
-It is a prospect full of gloom and horror to the least sensitive.
-To a man of avowed antagonism, political and racial, to England, friends of the Irish cause say, it means physical or mental annihilation.
+But to a pris-oner known to be hostile to the govconfinement in Portland, Pentonville, Mount Joy, Millbank or Chatham pris-ons presents additional horrors.

+The "civilizing process" awaits him.
+He must be taught to respect the power he is supposed to have defied, and humiliating subservience or the eternal quiet of a prison graveyard are the in-evitable ends; unless, indeed, he comes out with renson shattered, a hopeless lunatic, as in the case of Whitehead, or a physical wreck like Dr. Gallagher.
+Should Col. Lynch serve only a few years in one of the English prisons it will be sufficient, if it is to be measured by the pust experiences of Irish prison-crs, to leave its indelible starp on his life.
+It is a prospect full of g oom and horror to the least sensitive. 'fo a man of avowed antagonism, political and racial, to England, friends of the Irish cause say, it means physical or mental annihilation.

-In the ordinary course of official rou-In the ordinary course of ometal rou-tine Col. Lynch will spend a prelimin-ary period of nine months in Penton-ville.
-This is the mildest period of his imprisonment.
-There he changes his clothing for the prison garb, merges his identity into a number and enters upon a routine the very resultative of which a routine, the very regularity of which must be maddening, but in which there is no deviation.
+In the ordinary course of official routine Col. Lynch will spend a prelimin-ary period of nine months in Penton-This is the mildest period of his sonment.
+There he changes his imprisonment.
+There he changes his clothing for the prison garb, merges his identity into a number and enters upon a routine, the very regularity of which must be maddening, but in which there is no deviation.
 His work will be picking oakum.
 Or he must bind so many hammocks, or turn a crank so many times-8,000 turns of the crank constitute a day's work for a "hard labor" man.
 A dial registers the number of turns made during the day.
-The crank is more idiotic and useless even than the treadmill, which does generate a power that can be and is utilized to grind corn, or for similar The prisoners' routine at Pentonville may be summarized as follows; 6 a. m .- Arise, clean cell and work on daily task until breakfast.
+The crank is more idiotic and useless even than the treadmill, which does generate a power that can be and is utilized to grind corn, or for similar purposes

+The prisoners' routine at Pentonville may be summarized as follows:

-8 a. m .- Breakfast of bread and "stir-
+6 a. m.-Arise, clean cell and work on dally task until breakfast.
+8 a. m.-Breakfast of bread and "stir-